rangle/ngCourse2/handout/routing/using_the_router_programmatically.md

 # Using the Router Programmatically #

-In addition to being able to use the `routerLink` directive to control the navigation of your application, you are also able to access the router from your components using the `Router` service.
-To do this, you need to inject the router into your component.
+In addition to being able to use the `routerLink` directive to control the navigation of your application, you can also access the router from your components using the `Router` service.
+To do this you must inject the router into your component as shown:

 ```javascript
 // ...